 Studio photographers will appreciate that the Olympus E-M5 II (unlike the FZ2500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the FZ2500 are recent models that are part of the current product line-up.
-The E-M5 II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5, while the FZ2500 followed on from the Panasonic FZ1000.
+The FZ2500 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Panasonic FZ2500 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-M5 II better than the Panasonic FZ2500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.